alidcastano/alidcastano-jekyll/_posts/2016-01-04-their-fault-or-yours.md

 ---
 title:  "Is it their fault, or yours?"
-categories: personal-growth
-tags: responsibility
 ---
 My mother, I've noticed, has developed an acumen over the years for pointing out what I do wrong.
 And she'll do it whenever she can too.